Dr Susan Iacovou

 Existential therapy is increasingly popular with individuals and couples who want to address fundamental issues such as how to make the most of life, how to live harmoniously with other people and how to address life’s challenges and traumas.

 Eye Movement Desensitisation and Reprocessing (EMDR) is a psychotherapy approach designed for working with distressing or traumatic memories.
 The theory behind EMDR is that many psychological difficulties are the result of distressing life experiences which have not been stored in memory properly and are said to be unprocessed or blocked.
 These traumatic memories may need some help to become processed, and EMDR is one way to do this.
 EMDR can be helpful on its own – when you are facing a single trauma or phobia, for example - or it may be one of a number of ways we work together to address more complex or multiple issues.
+Please note that EMDR is not available online and so I am not currently offering this therapy.

 Training, qualifications & experience